 Please do not submit:

-- Data that has already been submitted into CEDEN
+- Data already submitted into CEDEN

-- Data pertaining to groundwater
+- Data and information pertaining to groundwater

-Consequently, the Water Boards' staff will pull data directly from the National Water Qualify Portal which connects to Water Quality Exchange as well as other federal databases and attempt to translate that data into a CEDEN compatible format for use in the Integrated Report process.
-Datasets will only be used for the California Integrated Report if they conform to the minimum data elements and quality requirements outlined in Enclosures 2 and 4.
+Consequently, the Water Boards' staff will pull data directly from the Water Quality Portal which connects to the WQX and attempt to translate that data into a CEDEN compatible format for use in the Integrated Report process.
+Datasets will only be used for the 2026 Integrated Report if they conform to the minimum data elements and quality requirements as described in the Data and Information Submittal Requirements.

 After the end of the solicitation period (October 21, 2022) all data and information submitted will be assembled and evaluated for the minimum data elements, including quality requirements.